 Blueberry wine is one of the most interesting fruit wines that you can make.
+This Blueberry Wine Recipe is delicious.
 The deep and dark color of Blueberry Wine comes from the skins, just like a grape wine.
 The recipe we’ve listed below is perfect for the beginner winemaker.
 Produce a wine that is full of that rich blueberry flavor and color.
 Blueberry wines can be similar to Bordeaux, Syrah, or Cabernet Sauvignon.
 This recipe will produce a fruity, nicely balanced, and easy drinking wine.
 It will be slightly sweet and pair well with ice cream, soft creamy cheese, chocolate cakes, and fruit pies.
 Try our Blueberry Wine Recipe today.

 Blueberry Wine Recipe

 Ingredients for a 5-gallon batch of our Blueberry Wine Recipe:

 - Water enough to make 5 gallons (19 L)